Warflop/cloudbunny/README.md

 # CloudBunny

-CloudBunny is a tool to capture the real IP of the server that uses a WAF as a proxy or protection.
+CloudBunny is a tool to capture the origin server that uses a WAF as a proxy or protection.

 <p align="center">
 <img src="https://i.imgur.com/CyGo02V.gif">